 Burial practices in Scotland and Ireland were remarkably similar early on in that both cultures built cairns, dolmens, and passage graves to house their dead.
 It is not known what precise rites were performed at the funerals in ancient Scotland or Ireland because there is no written record of these proceedings.
 It seems that burial in cairns dates to at least 4000 BCE while burial in graves becomes more common c.
 2000 BCE.
 Wooden coffins also appear in the 2000 BCE range along with personal possessions buried with the dead.

-As so many cairns were looted through the centuries, whatever may have been interred in burial has long ago been carried away from them.
+As so many cairns were looted through the centuries, whatever may have been interred in burial has long ago been carried away.
 Some, however, like the famous dolmen of Poulnabrone (County Clare, Ireland) still had enough grave goods and remains for archaeologists to be able to positively identify it as an important burial site.
 The Neolithic site of Clava Cairns (Inverness, Scotland) is another example of an intact burial site which also seems to have served astronomical purposes.

 More modest graves, which held the dead in coffins or sarcophagi, were more often overlooked by looters and so their contents remain better preserved.
 In these cultures, as in the others, a belief in the continued existence of the soul after death prevailed and, while their precise rites are not known, they most probably were similar to those of other cultures and included prayers and supplications to higher powers for aid in the journey of the deceased.
 Although there is no written record of a belief in the afterlife from these cultures, the cairns, dolmens, and passage graves themselves attest to this belief in their construction and orientation with astrological directions and events.

 With the coming of Christianity to Ireland and then Scotland, the burial rites became Christianized and are known through the written record.
-Although Christ was then addressed as the higher power that would comfort and lead the dead toward the afterlife, it is thought that this deity simply replaced the older, pagan, god who would have previously been featured in the rituals.
+Although Christ was then addressed as the higher power that would comfort and lead the dead toward the afterlife, it is thought that this deity simply replaced the older, pagan, god who would have been featured in the rituals.
 This same process of the 'Christianizing' of older burial rituals and rites took place in every culture where Christianity established itself and, most notably, in Rome.
 It was the city of Rome from which the Catholic traditions concerning burial originated and developed into the most common customs surrounding modern-day burials, whether secular or religious, in the west.